Long-Term Targeted Biomonitoring

 The Anne Arundel County Bureau of Watershed Protection and Restoration’s Ecological Assessment & Evaluation Program routinely collects biological, habitat, and geomorphological data from local streams as part of a long-term targeted biological monitoring program.
-The sample sites are located on reaches where stream restoration activities have occurred or are planned for the future.
+The monitoring sites are located on stream reaches where stream restoration activities have occurred or are planned for the future.

 The sites were assessed using methodologies based on the Maryland Biological Stream Survey (MBSS) and BWPR Sampling Protocols (AACo 2023).